RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 Files that have been groovified are shown with rounded corners in the track view.

 It's an interesting tool, but I found that it did a poor job of transient detection and tempo detection unless the file was immaculately recorded and sliced.

+I don't know of any product that does this well.
+Even the original [Recycle](https://www.propellerheads.com/recycle) or [Acid](https://www.magix.com/us/music/acid/) have similar issues.
+Perhaps criticizing loop construction isn't fair since nobody really has done this right yet.

 # Plugins